-- samples (pandas.DataFrame) The samples. - \\filters (key-value pairs) Columns (keys) and the values they need to contain (values).
-Values can either be an str or a list of str.
+- samples (pandas.DataFrame) The samples. - invert (boolean) Whether to keep or discard samples that match the filters. - filters (key-value pairs) Columns (keys) and the values they need to contain (values).
+Values can be any value or a list of values.